Get insider access

 Download

 The accuracy after calibration is remarkable as you won't notice any issues, but it isn't that much better than before calibration.
-The main benefit of getting the display calibrated is if you want to use the 'Apple Display (P3-600 nits)' mode so you can customize the settings and have a brighter screen.
+The main benefit of calibration is that you can customize more settings in the 'Apple Display (P3-600 nits)' mode and have a brighter screen.

 Picture Quality